 - Each student is responsible for all use of the ID card whether authorized or unauthorized.
-The ID card should not be loaned, or left where it might be used by an unauthorized per- - 2.
-In case the ID card is lost, the Office of the Registrar 1-517-355-3300 and the main Library 1-517-355-2333 should be immediately contacted.
-Each student is responsible for all materials checked out of the libraries with the ID card. - Replacement Costs cards (with police report) . . . . . . . . . no charge
+The ID card should not be loaned, or left where it might be used by an unauthorized person. - In case the ID card is lost, go online at www.spartancash.com to deactivate meals and Spartan Cash and call the main Library 1-517-355-2333 immediately.
+Each student is responsible for all materials checked out of the libraries with the ID card. - 3.
+Replacement Costs